austinthaldorfhuelsbeck/cathy-loerzel/README.md

 - video: The public URL for the video of a teaching post.
 - url: The clickthrough link for posts which are originally hosted elsewhere.

+#### Blogs - Methods and Routing

+The methods and routing for the blogs section of the API is as follows:

+- GET / - list all blogs
+- GET /:blogId - read a blog by ID
+- GET /:blogCategory - list all blogs in a category
+- GET /:blogTopic - list all blogs of a topic
+- PUT /:blogId - update a blog by ID
+- POST / - create a new blog
+- POST /:blogCategory - create a new category
+- POST /:blogTopic - create a new topic
+- DELETE /:blogId - delete a blog by ID
+- DELETE /:blogCategory - delete a category
+- DELETE /:blogTopic - delete a topic

 ### Testimonials

 Testimonials are used for the Redeeming Heartache landing page.
 A carousel cycles through cards which are populated from the database.